-Legal Aid Alberta staff lawyers Katie Clackson and Krista McFadyen share why it’s important to see more women in the courtroom, and the role of women, equality, inclusion and empathy on a healthy justice system.
+Legal Aid Alberta staff lawyers Katie Clackson and Krista McFadyen on why it’s important to see more women in the courtroom, and the role of women, equality, inclusion and empathy in a healthy justice system.

-Women have a played a transformative role in the legal profession in Canada, advancing access to justice, strengthening public trust in the legal system and expanding representation in areas historically closed to them.
+Women have long played a transformative role in the legal profession in Canada, advancing access to justice, strengthening public trust in the legal system and expanding representation in areas historically closed to them.

 Today, women make up almost half of practising lawyers in Canada, which reflects hard-fought progress in education and overcoming barriers to entering the profession.

-In advance of International Women’s Day on March 8, Legal Aid Alberta staff lawyers Katie Clackson and Krista McFadyen joined Global Edmonton to talk about ongoing challenges women face inside and outside the courtroom, inclusive progess and on the value of mentoring the next generation of women lawyers.
+In advance of International Women’s Day on March 8, Legal Aid Alberta staff lawyers Katie Clackson and Krista McFadyen discuss ongoing challenges women face inside and outside the courtroom, inclusive progress and on the value of mentoring the next generation of women lawyers.

 What changes have you seen in the profession that would make it more fair and equitable for women?